 Replacement parts for Mantis composters can be ordered by phone or by visiting our Composter Parts page.

 Mantis compost tumblers require minimal maintenance.
 After emptying finished compost from the drum, rinse the inside thoroughly with a garden hose.
 Occasionally, check the breather screens in the doors to ensure they are not clogged.
 At the beginning of each season, on models with axle rods, lubricate the axle rod guides with a wheel bearing-type grease, and check all screws and bolts for tightness.

 Yes, if you are not adding materials to your compost tumbler, you may wish to cover it with a composter cover.
 See the Composter Accessories page.

-Yes, there is a cover for the Original and Compact ComposTumbler composters.
+Yes, there are covers available for various Mantis composter models.
 See the Composter Accessories page.